 - change in registered office;

-- a merger or division plan, or plan to incorporate a European limited liability company, or a company extension or internal or crossborder merger or division, or the transformation or dissolving of a company;
+- a merger or division plan, a plan to incorporate a European limited liability company, a company extension, internal or crossborder merger, division or transformation, or the dissolving of a company;

 - facts relating to the company's capital and any other changes to the company’s articles of association;